Keeping Ceramic Sanitaryware Iron Free

 Sanitaryware is a commonly used term in the ceramics industry referring to sanitary appliances found in toilets and bathrooms.
-Traditionally, WC bowls, cisterns, bidets, urinals and washbasins are made from porcelain (a ceramic material made from clay that might be described as ‘vitreous china’ when coated with enamel).
-This might be referred to as ceramic, porcelain or china sanitary ware, and is often white.
+Traditionally, bathroom bowls, cisterns, bidets, urinals and washbasins are made from porcelain (a ceramic material made from clay that might be described as ‘vitreous china’ when coated with enamel).
+This might be referred to as ceramic, porcelain or china sanitaryware, and is commonly white.

-In the modern day, most sanitaryware products are white or have a very pale colouring.
-Any defect is easily visible with the affected product being rejected prior to release from the manufacturing plant.
-This is costly and time-consuming, with rejected materials being re-crushed and fed back into the process.
+In the modern day, many sanitaryware products are white or have a very pale colouring.
+This results in any defects being easily visible, with the affected product being rejected prior to release from the manufacturing plant.
+This is costly and time-consuming, with rejected materials being re-crushed and fed back into the process or discarded to waste.

-One of the most common causes of defects is iron, either as free iron or as an iron bearing mineral.
-Iron contamination occurs as black spots on the surface of the sanitaryware.
-It also can affect the colour of the glaze, reducing the whiteness.
+One of the most common causes of a defect is iron, either as free iron or as an iron-bearing mineral.
+After firing, iron contamination occurs as ugly and very visible black spots on the surface of the sanitaryware, or creates a weakness within the ceramic structure.
+Such contamination can also affect the colour of the glaze, reducing the whiteness.

 There are several key stages within a sanitaryware manufacturing process including:

 - Moulding and Mould preparation;

 Within this process, there are key areas to locate and position magnetic separators for the optimum separation of iron, mineral iron, and magnetic minerals.

 The ‘Ceramic Body’ is the material mix used to form the core structure of the sanitaryware item.
 Ceramic Body is produced by mixing raw materials including Ball Clay, Kaolin, Silica, and Feldspar.
 Iron and mineral iron contamination in ceramic body ultimately causes weaknesses within the finished fired sanitaryware, often lead to cracking and fracture.